What makes texting such a popular platform for communicating with your target audience? Learn more about how SMS benefits each demographic.

 “Merry Christmas.”
 That was the message on the very first text ever sent.
 While it’s still possible that out of the 6 billion texts sent in the U.S. every day, some may include an occasional “merry Christmas,” a lot more information is now able to be shared across this versatile, digital platform.

 What began as a way to quickly communicate with a handful of your closest contacts has now connected us with friends, strangers, and businesses all around the world.
+We now have WhatsApp, Messenger, Snapchat, & an ever-growing list of text apps in our lives.
 While it still remains a quick and efficient way to send messages, texting has evolved to be a far more sophisticated tool for sharing information.

 At SimpleTexting, we’ve built an entire platform to help companies and organizations use the power of SMS.
 Because if the data has shown us anything, it’s that texting isn’t going anywhere anytime soon.

 What has texting done that has kept it from becoming obsolete?
 We know why texting works, but that’s not necessarily what makes it stick.
 So, what are the main reasons industry experts feel so strongly about SMS?

 Some of the trouble with technological development is that it requires additional hardware.
 Texting however is native to every cell phone.
 Even as smartphones continue to get “smarter” nobody is left behind with a need to upgrade.
 Additionally, it doesn’t require data or downloads.
 As the saying goes, there may “be an app for that”, but you simply don’t need one when it comes to texting!